Benjamin Harrison V: Congressional delegate in Philadelphia

 In 1773, colonists protested the British tax on tea by destroying a shipment during the Boston Tea Party.
-While all of the colonies were inspired by the news, some patriots, including Harrison, had misgivings and believed the Bostonians had a duty to reimburse the East India Company for its losses at their hands.
+While all of the colonies were inspired by the news, some patriots, including Harrison, believed the Bostonians had a duty to reimburse the East India Company for its losses at their hands.
 The British Parliament responded to the protest by enacting more punitive measures, which colonists called the Intolerable Acts.
 Despite his qualms, Harrison was among 89 members of the Virginia Burgesses who signed a new association on May 24, 1774, condemning Parliament's action.
 The group also invited other colonies to convene a Continental Congress and called for a convention to select its Virginia delegates.
 At the First Virginia Convention, Harrison was selected on August 5, 1774, as one of seven delegates to represent Virginia at the Congress, to be located in Philadelphia.

 Harrison set out that month, leaving his home state for the first time.
 He was armed with a positive reputation built in the House of Burgesses, which Edmund Randolph articulated to the Congress: "A favorite of the day was Benjamin Harrison.
 With strong sense and a temper not disposed to compromise with ministerial power, he scruples not to utter any untruth.
 During a long service in the House of Burgesses, his frankness, though sometimes tinctured with bitterness, has been the source of considerable attachment."